How to Build a Software for an Accounting Company

-When updating your software or adding even small changes to the code, it’s essential to check if it impacted the performance in any negative way — caused new bugs, weakened a security part of the software, etc. If you’d like to automate a big part of this process, you can consider adding Continuous Integration and Continuous Delivery (CI/CD).
+When updating your software or adding even small changes to the code, it’s essential to check if it impacts the performance in any negative way — if it causes new bugs, weakens a certain security part of the software, etc. If you want to automate a big part of this process, you can consider adding Continuous Integration and Continuous Delivery (CI/CD).

-As for CI, it can be used for bug scanning automation.
+As for CI, it can be used for the automation of bug scanning.
 When you apply changes to the code, CI scans it to spot any issues on the replicated code in the library.
-If something is wrong, the CI system won’t let the update happen.
-Surely, you will be notified of the issue so your development team can fix it.
+If something is wrong, the CI system won’t let the update happen, and you will be notified about the issue so your development team can fix it.

 Once the problem is fixed, you check it through CI tools once again.
 In case everything is flawless, CD delivers and applies all changes to the actual software’s code.

 ⚙️ Top Tax Software Features

 In this section, we’ll talk about features you might need for your tax software.

 To manage all your clients’ accounting, it’s convenient to have a dedicated flow in your software for centralized and structured customer management.